matt-richardson/OctoPygmy/spec/browser-tests/README.md

 [AppVeyor Build](https://ci.appveyor.com/project/BluefinOctopusDeploy/chrome-extension)

+## Running tests locally
+Run the `RunBrowserTestsLocally.ps1` powershell script, be sure you've run `npm install`.
+You will also need a copy of the chrome driver in your PATH.
+You can download it from [Google](https://sites.google.com/a/chromium.org/chromedriver/).
+The latest one should be okay.
+Just be sure you put the `chromedriver.exe` (that's all there is) somewhere in your PATH.
+You can just put it in the folder you execute the script from as well.
+Just don't commit it.
+When running that script you will need to provide the `-octopusUrl`.
+Typically it'll be `http://localhost` but you may need to specify the port in that url if you changed that.

 ## Naming
 Name the browser test spec files in the following manner: `feature`.spec.js.
 Feature should be the same name as the source file that implements the feature.